peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Introduction></a>
 ## Introduction

-This page discusses many ways applications can sample randomized content by transforming the numbers produced by an underlying source of random numbers (or numbers produced by a pseudorandom number generator \[PRNG\] that simulates that source).
-The page also offers pseudocode for many of these methods.
-Those methods include&mdash;
+This page catalogs _randomization methods_ and _sampling methods_, and provides pseudocode for many of these methods.
+A randomization or sampling method takes a "source of random numbers" and produces numbers or other values called **_random variates_**.
+These variates are the result of the randomization.
+(The "source of random numbers" is often simulated in practice by so-called pseudorandom number generators \[PRNGs\].)

-- ways to derive uniform random numbers (such as the [**core method, `RNDINT(N)`**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)),
+- ways to sample integers or real numbers from a uniform distribution (such as the [**core method, `RNDINT(N)`**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)),
 - ways to generate randomized content and conditions, such as [**true/false conditions**](#Boolean_True_False_Conditions), [**shuffling**](#Shuffling), and [**sampling unique items from a list**](#Sampling_Without_Replacement_Choosing_Several_Unique_Items), and
 - non-uniform distributions, including [**weighted choice**](#Weighted_Choice), the [**Poisson distribution**](#Poisson_Distribution), and [**other probability distributions**](#Index_of_Non_Uniform_Distributions).

-This page is focused on sampling methods that _exactly_ sample from the distribution described, without introducing additional errors beyond those already present in the inputs (and assuming that an ideal "source of random numbers" is available).
+This page is focused on randomization and sampling methods that _exactly_ sample from the distribution described, without introducing additional errors beyond those already present in the inputs (and assuming that an ideal "source of random numbers" is available).
 This will be the case if there is a finite number of values to choose from.
 But for the normal distribution and other distributions that take on an infinite number of values, there will always be some level of approximation involved; in this case, the focus of this page is on methods that _minimize_ the error they introduce.

 [**Sample Python code**](https://peteroupc.github.io/randomgen.zip) that implements many of the methods in this document is available, together with [**documentation for the code**](https://peteroupc.github.io/randomgendoc.html).

-The randomization methods presented on this page assume we have an endless source of independent and uniformly distributed random numbers.
+The randomization methods presented on this page assume we have an endless source of numbers chosen independently at random and with a uniform distribution.
 For more information, see "[**Sources of Random Numbers**](#Sources_of_Random_Numbers)" in the appendix.

 **In general, the following are outside the scope of this document:**